Patella: Structure

-The upper three-quarters of the patella articulates with the femur and is subdivided into a medial and a lateral facet by a vertical ledge which varies in shape.
+The upper three-quarters of the posterior surface articulates with the femur and is subdivided into a medial and a lateral (broader) facet by a vertical ridge.

-In the adult the articular surface is about 12 cm2 and covered by cartilage, which can reach a maximal thickness of 6 mm in the centre at about 30 years of age.
+In the adult the articular surface is about 12 cm2 and covered by hyaline cartilage, which can reach a maximal thickness of 6 mm in the centre at about 30 years of age.
 Owing to the great stress on the patellofemoral joint during resisted knee flexion, the articular cartilage of the patella is among the thickest in the human body.

-The lower part of the posterior surface has vascular canaliculi filled and is filled by fatty tissue, the infrapatellar fat pad.
+The lower part of the posterior surface has vascular canaliculi filled and is filled by fatty tissue, the so-called Hoffa's fat pad.

 Variation

 In this X-ray, an anatomical variation of the patella can be seen – the bipartate patella, in which the patella is split into two parts.

 Emarginations (i.e. patella emarginata, a "missing piece") are common laterally on the proximal edge.
 Bipartite patellas are the result of an ossification of a second cartilaginous layer at the location of an emargination.
 Previously, bipartite patellas were explained as the failure of several ossification centres to fuse, but this idea has been rejected.
 Partite patellas occur almost exclusively in men.
 Tripartite and even multipartite patellas occur.

 The upper three-quarters of the patella articulates with the femur and is subdivided into a medial and a lateral facet by a vertical ledge which varies in shape.
 Four main types of articular surface can be distinguished: